 Megan Vibert drives events and public relations campaigns for a variety of Scott Circle’s clients combining both digital and traditional media relations.

 Before joining Scott Circle, Megan worked on national public awareness campaigns including home safety, heart health and hunger relief as well as travel and consumer brands allowing her to develop superb national, local and online media contacts.
 In addition, she is a social media maven, developing multi-faceted blueprints across platforms for a variety of clients while also handling day-to-day online activities.

 In addition to her sharp media relations skills, she also enjoys preparing and executing events for clients from trade shows, media events, press conferences and promotional consumer events.

 A graduate of George Mason University, Megan earned a BA in Communication with a concentration in Public Relations and minor in Business Administration.

-MAUREEN HIGGINS, ASSOCIATE
+MAUREEN SALAZAR, SENIOR ASSOCIATE

 Maureen Higgins works closely with Scott Circle clients to tell their story to the public through traditional and online media as well as events.